-Publicly announcing its own target for tripling energy innovation funding will enable the United States to set off a competitive race to the top.7 If the president and Congress can make tangible progress on jumpstarting the National Energy Innovation Mission, other countries will feel pressure to invest as well.
+Publicly announcing its own target for tripling energy innovation funding will enable the United States to set off a competitive race to the top.
+If the president and Congress can make tangible progress on jumpstarting the National Energy Innovation Mission, other countries will feel pressure to invest as well.
 To be sure, those countries will compete to capture market share in emerging clean energy applications.
 But the total economic value at stake will rise faster as the global energy sector becomes more innovative.
 Moreover, with the right federal policies to fund clean energy demonstration, support domestic manufacturing, and promote the export of US technologies, the United States can excel at this competition.
-In other industries that invest heavily in innovation ecosystem enables US firms to anchor global supply chains.
+In other industries that invest heavily in innovation, from semiconductors to pharmaceuticals, the world-class US innovation ecosystem enables US firms to anchor global supply chains.
 Similarly, the United States will be best poised to compete in clean energy industries by moving them away from producing commodity products-a paradigm that favors China's economic model-and toward an innovation-driven model of commercializing cutting-edge technologies.